Back to top

 Innovation

-The Vaquita 3.0 was designed with multiple innovative properties.
+The claw was designed with multiple innovative properties.
 Our custom 3D printed claw includes a rotatable wrist joint which enhances our ROV’s grasping dexterity.
 Its modular design allows individual pieces to be modified or replaced without requiring complete reconstruction of the claw.
 In addition, the ROV’s four horizontal thrusters were uniquely positioned to provide optimal movement.
 With four of the thrusters rotated at 90° from each other, the ROV is capable of rotating in place and accelerating horizontally in any direction regardless of direction.

 Innovation